BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

   * Opera
   * Mozilla Firefox
 ### Responsinator
-+ When there were devices/browsers that I didn't have access to, I used [Responsinator](https://www.responsinator.com/) to make sure that the site was responsive.
++ When there were devices/browsers that I didn't have access to, I used [Responsinator for Benni Auto](https://www.responsinator.com/?url=https%3A%2F%2Fbenniauto-b1eb6496d00c.herokuapp.com%2F) to make sure that the site was responsive.

----
 ---